mmta/dsiem-esproxy/examples/surrealdb/readme.md

 # Dsiem deployment with Vector

+This directory stores two Docker compose environment:

-Docker compose environment for Dsiem that uses vector and surrealdb, instead of Logstash & Elasticsearch.
-The vector processing flow for the central node is given in the image below, which was produced using this command:
+- [compose.yml](./compose.yml): Dsiem environment that uses vector and surrealdb, instead of Logstash & Elasticsearch.
+- [compose-with-es.yml](./compose-with-es.yml): also uses vector and surrealdb, but also stores copy of alarms in Elasticsearch.

+The vector configs are the same.
+Processing flow for the central node is given in the image below, which was produced using this command:

 ```sh
 docker exec vector vector graph --config-dir /etc/vector/ | dot -Tsvg > graph-central.svg